 I was angry to read recently that a 44-year-old man was killed by a 16-year-old girl driving her mom’s SUV and texting.
 The girl finally turned herself in to authorities almost two months later, only after learning that there was a warrant out for her arrest for negligent homicide with a motor vehicle.

 I run on our streets and am always worried that I or a friend will get hit just like this.

-And I feel connected to this tragedy since I stayed in town of Norwalk where the man was slain before I ran the Hartford Marathon in October of 2010.
+And I feel connected to this tragedy since I stayed in the town where the man was slain the night before I ran the Hartford, Connecticut Marathon in October of 2010.
 I am trying to run a marathon in all 50 states, in case you are wondering.

 I have long advocated a ban on driving and using cell phones and have criticized our governor for vetoing the law that was passed that prohibited texting while driving.

 We are one of the only states that does not prohibit this and that allows people to drive huge vehicles at speeds up to 85+ miles per hour while surfing the net.
 Alabama just outlawed this extremely dangerous practice and Ohio will become the 39th state to do so next week.